dotnet/designs/accepted/2023/sign-signature-provider-plugins.md

 namespace Sign.Plugins.SignatureProvider.Interfaces
 {
+    /// <summary>
+    /// This is the core plugin interface.
+Plugins conforming with this specification must implement this interface.
+    /// </summary>
-    public interface ISignatureProviderPlugin
+    public interface IPlugin
     {
+        Task InitializeAsync(
+            IReadOnlyDictionary<string, string?> arguments,
+            ServiceProvider serviceProvider,
-        Task InitializeAsync(IReadOnlyDictionary<string, string?> arguments, IServiceProvider serviceProvider, CancellationToken cancellationToken);
+            CancellationToken cancellationToken);
+    }

+    /// <summary>
+    /// This is the core interface for signature provider plugins.
+Plugins conforming with this specification must
+    /// implement this interface.
+    /// </summary>
+    /// <remarks>
+    /// The plugin host will try casting a <see cref="IPlugin" /> instance to this interface to determine if the
+    /// plugin is a signature provider.
+    /// </remarks>
+    public interface ISignatureProvider
+    {
+        Task<AsymmetricAlgorithm> GetAsymmetricAlgorithmAsync(CancellationToken cancellationToken);
+    }

+    /// <summary>
+    /// This is an optional interface for a signature provider plugin.
+    /// If the asymmetric key pair returned by <see cref="ISignatureProvider" /> has an associated X.509 certificate,
+    /// the plugin should also implement this interface.
+    /// <summary>
+    /// <remarks>
+    /// The plugin host will try casting a <see cref="ISignatureProvider" /> instance to this interface to determine
+    /// if the plugin is a certificate provider.
+A plugin should not implement this interface unless it can provide
+    /// a certificate.
+Do not implement this interface and throw <see cref="NotImplementedException" /> to indicate
+    /// non-support.
+    ///
+    /// Some signature formatters work with raw asymmetric key pairs without a certificate.
+To support only these
+    /// signature formatters, a plugin need not implement this interface.
+    ///
+    /// Some signature formatters (like Authenticode) do require a certificate and will fail without a certificate.
+    /// To support these signature formatters, the plugin should implement this interface.
+Signature formatters may
+    /// fail if they require a certificate but a signature provider plugin does not implement this interface.
+    /// </remarks>
+    public interface ICertificateProvider
+    {
         Task<X509Certificate2> GetCertificateAsync(CancellationToken cancellationToken);
-        Task<RSA> GetRsaAsync(CancellationToken cancellationToken);
     }
 }
 ```

 Sign CLI will pass all plugin arguments as a read-only dictionary of name-value pairs.
-The plugin is responsible for all argument parsing and validation.
+The plugin is responsible for argument parsing and validation for all options defined by the plugin.

 The new interfaces assembly will be packaged and published to <https://nuget.org>, similar to [NuGetRecommender's contracts-only package](https://www.nuget.org/packages/Microsoft.DataAI.NuGetRecommender.Contracts).
 The Sign CLI team will manage the source code repository for this package and publish the package to <https://nuget.org>.